 The Kafana as a Serbian Institution

 Valjevo sits in western Serbia, roughly midway between Belgrade and the Drina river corridor, in a region defined by the Kolubara river basin and the mountain terrain that rises toward Divčibare and Maljen.
-The city is not a tourist destination in any structured sense, which means its kafane serve locals first and travellers incidentally.
+The city is a practical base for travelers, and its kafane serve locals first.
 That ordering matters: a kafana that depends on a regular clientele operates differently from one angling for passing trade.
 The food tends toward what the regulars expect rather than what might photograph well.

 The Serbian kafana evolved from Ottoman-era coffee houses, absorbing over two centuries the social functions of tavern, meeting hall, and neighbourhood club.
 By the late twentieth century, the format had stabilised around a recognisable template: grilled meats (roštilj), slow-cooked stews (čorbe, pasulj, podvarak), bread arrived without being asked, a house wine or domestic rakija at accessible prices, and service that does not rush.
 The kitchen relies on technique that prioritises depth of flavour through time rather than elaboration through technique.